Germanic weak verb: Weak to strong transformations

 Weak verbs that develop strong forms are often unstable.
-A typical example is German fragen (to ask), which is historically weak and is still weak in standard German.
-However, for a time in the 18th century, the forms fragen, frug, gefragen by analogy with, for example, tragen (to carry) were also considered acceptable in the standard.
+A typical example is German fragen ("to ask"), which is historically weak and is still weak in standard German.
+However, for a time in the 18th century, the forms fragen, frug, gefragen by analogy with, for example, tragen ("to carry") were also considered acceptable in the standard.
 They survive today (along with a present tense frägt) in the Rhinelandic regiolect and underlying dialects.
-In Dutch, the new strong past vroeg of the cognate vragen is standard today, but its past participle is weak gevraagd (though some dialects do have gevrogen).
+In Dutch, vragen (idem) has developed the new strong past vroeg in place of an expected **vraagde, while retaining a weak past participle gevraagd (though some dialects do have gevrogen).

 Origins

 The weak conjugation of verbs is an innovation of Proto-Germanic (unlike the older strong verbs, the basis of which goes back to Proto-Indo-European).
 While primary verbs (those inherited from PIE) already had an ablaut-based perfect form that was the basis of the Germanic strong preterite.
 Secondary verbs (those derived from other forms after the break-up of PIE) had to form a preterite otherwise, which necessitated the creation of the weak conjugation.